top of page

 📌 Use positive reinforcement instead.

-✔️ Seek Professional Guidance – If the behavior persists, consult a professional trainer or behaviourist for personalised solutions.
+✔️ Seek Professional Guidance – If the behavior persists, consult a professional trainer or behaviourist for personalized solutions.

 References: